Hasan-Farooqui-ERP/PMO-Governance-Toolkit/sql-monitoring-logic.md

 ```
     ---

-*Used to populate the Power BI dashboard to identify site-specific recurring issues.
+### 2. Used to populate the Power BI dashboard to identify site-specific recurring issues.
 ---
 ```sql
 SELECT